zeskeertwee/aoc/aoc-2015/README.md

 | 24  |         |         |               |
 | 25  |         |         |               |

-\* = Part 1/2 solution require (nearly) the same computation, can both be solved in this time
 \*\* = TODO: Implement MD5 in aoclib

 All benchmarked on `Ryzen 7 3700X, 48GB (2 x 8GB, 2 x 16GB) 3200MT/s` desktop using `cargo aoc bench -d [day]`.